3 types of CRM and how to choose the best one for your business

 Collaborative CRMs are good for:

 Businesses with many departments that currently struggle to keep everyone on the same page.
 That particularly includes companies that have multiple locations and that provide omnichannel support.
-If your customers have ever grumbled about having to repeat themselves after being transferred from one department to another, a collaborative CRM is worth considering.
+If your customers have ever grumbled about having to repeat themselves after being transferred from one department to another, a conversational, collaborative CRM is worth considering.

 How operational CRMs work